There are a lot of people who don’t understand how addiction works, whether they’ve been through it themselves or if they know someone who has.

 Opting For Outpatient Therapy

-Fewer restrictions are put on people in outpatient programs than inpatient ones.
+Fewer restrictions are put on people in outpatient programs than those in inpatient programs.
 Most outpatient recovery programs require people to spend 10 to 12 hours a week at a local treatment center.

-These sessions’ major aims are to educate individuals about drug usage, to provide individual and group therapy, and to teach those who are dependent how to live without their substance.
+These sessions’ major aims are to educate individuals about drug usage, provide individual and group therapy, and teach those who are dependent how to live without their substance.